tomlurge/mteam/data.md

 - maybe there's even more in other places?
 - collecTor data for 09/2015 is 1 GB compressed, 24 GB uncompressed
 - 24 GB x 12 months x 10 years = 2.880 GB of uncompressed.
-  This is exaggerated, since we only have since 2007 (8 years) and earlier years contain less data.
+  This is exaggerated, since we only have data since 2007 (8 years) and earlier years contain less data.
 So we are on the save side here.
   2.800 GB do fit on our 2 x 2 TB HDDs = 4.000 GB.
   Since either HBase or Parquet will compress data, the whole dataset should